Coleford, Monmouth, Usk and Pontypool Railway: Wye Valley Railway

 Local interests put forward the idea of a railway following the lower Wye Valley, and connecting Monmouth to Chepstow, on the River Severn.
-A scheme was authorised in Parliament in 1866, but the financial crisis frustrated the intentions of proceeding with construction for several years.
+A scheme was authorised by the Wye Valley Railway Act 1866 (29 & 30 Vict. c. ccclvii), but the financial crisis frustrated the intentions of proceeding with construction for several years.
 The Wye Valley Railway Company opened its line on 1 November 1876.
 At Monmouth it joined the CMU&PR at Wyesham, crossing the Wye by the CMU&PR bridge; trains continued to the Troy station.
 The Wye Valley Railway was leased to, and worked by the GWR.

 Coleford Railway

 The alignment of the Coleford, Monmouth, Usk and Pontypool Railway and the Ross and Monmouth Railway encouraged speculators to plan new through routes from the industrial areas of South Wales to the corresponding areas of the Midlands, and in 1863 the Worcester, Dean Forest and Monmouth Railway was promoted.
 This company was to adopt the Monmouth Railway and upgrade it to main line railway standards, and extend north-eastwards through the Forest of Dean to Newent, continuing to join the Worcester and Hereford line at Great Malvern.
-Acts of 1863 and 1864 authorised the undertaking.
+The Worcester, Dean Forest, and Monmouth Railway Act 1863 (26 & 27 Vict. c. clxxxv) and the Worcester, Dean Forest and Monmouth Railway (Extension to Gloucester) Act 1864 (27 & 28 Vict. c. ccxcv) authorised the undertaking.
 This moderately long new line gained considerable support, but the financial depression following the failure of the banking firm of Overend, Gurney and Company in 1866 resulted in a complete inability to raise money for railway schemes, and in 1868 the project was reduced to construction between Monmouth and Coleford only.
 The scheme was renamed the Coleford Railway.
 It purchased the Monmouth Railway and built its line in part on the formation of the Monmouth line, although the sharp curves that were acceptable for tramroad operation had to be smoothed out.

 The Coleford Railway joined the Wye Valley Railway at Wyesham Junction, a little east of the River Wye at Monmouth.
 It opened on 1 September 1883, and trains ran through to the Troy station.

 Absorbed by the Great Western Railway

 The CMU&PR was leased to the GWR and worked by it, and in time it was clear that the nominal independence achieved nothing.
 Negotiations were opened with the GWR with a view to absorption by that company, and this took effect from 1 January 1887.
-The arrangement had been authorised by Act of 1881.
+The arrangement had been authorised by the Great Western Railway Act 1881 (44 & 45 Vict. c. ccviii).